rancher/rancher.github.io/rancher/rancher-compose/scheduling/index.md

 io.rancher.scheduler.affinity:host_label_ne: io.rancher.host.docker_version=1.6
 ```

 > **Note:** Rancher does not support the concept of scheduling containers on a host that has `>=` a specific version.
-You can create specific whitelists and blacklists using the host scheduling rules to determine if you have a specific Docker Engine version is required for your services.
+You can create specific whitelists and blacklists by using the host scheduling rules to determine if a specific versin of Docker Engine is required for your services.

 #### Finding Hosts with Container Labels